 Value-added tax (VAT)

-Hong Kong does not have a VAT, goods and services tax, or sales tax.
+Hong Kong SAR does not have a VAT, goods and services tax, or sales tax.

-There is no tariff on general imports in Hong Kong.
+There is no tariff on general imports in Hong Kong SAR.

 Duties are levied on limited categories of dutiable commodities (i.e. tobacco, liquor, methyl alcohol, and hydrocarbons), regardless of whether they are imported or locally manufactured.

-Rental income derived by a company from a Hong Kong property is subject to profits tax.
-The company that is subject to profits tax may apply for an exemption from property tax in respect of the property.
-If no exemption is applied, the property tax paid can be used to offset against the profits tax payable by the company.
+Rental income derived by a corporation from a Hong Kong property is subject to profits tax.
+The corporation that is subject to profits tax may apply for an exemption from property tax in respect of the property.
+If no exemption is applied, the property tax paid can be used to offset against the profits tax payable by the corporation.

 Stamp duty is charged on transfer of Hong Kong stock by way of sale and purchase at 0.2% of the consideration (or the market value if it is higher) per transaction.
-Hong Kong stock is defined as stock the transfer of which must be registered in Hong Kong.
+Hong Kong stock is defined as stock the transfer of which must be registered in Hong Kong SAR.

 The stamp duty payable is computed by applying the relevant rate to the consideration or market value of the property (whichever is higher).
-When Scale 1 or Scale 2 rates are applicable, marginal relief is available for transfer where the consideration is marginally above the lower bound of each rate band.
+Marginal relief is available for transfer where the consideration is marginally above the lower bound of each rate band.

-Exemption is available for certain transactions, such as transfer of shares between associated corporate bodies, transfer of shares or units of exchange traded funds listed in Hong Kong, and certain stock borrowing and lending transactions, provided that the specified conditions for exemption (if any) are satisfied.
+Exemption is available for certain transactions, such as transfer of shares or immovable property between associated bodies corporate, transfer of shares or units of exchange traded funds (ETFs) listed in Hong Kong SAR, transfer of shares by ETF market makers in the course of allotting and redeeming ETF units listed in Hong Kong SAR, transfer of shares relating to dual-counter stock made by dual-counter market markers, and certain stock borrowing and lending transactions, provided that the specified conditions for exemption (if any) are satisfied.

 A BSD is payable on acquisition of Hong Kong residential properties by any person (including Hong Kong and foreign companies) other than a Hong Kong permanent resident.
-The BSD is charged at a flat rate of 15% on the stated consideration or the market value of the property acquired, whichever is higher.
-The BSD is imposed on top of the stamp duty and the SSD (if applicable), with exemptions in certain situations.
+Effective from 11 am on 28 February 2024, the rate of BSD payable is reduced to 0%.

 Business registration fees

-There is currently no capital duty in Hong Kong.
+There is currently no capital duty in Hong Kong SAR.

 Government rates and rent

-Rates are an indirect tax levied on properties in Hong Kong.
+Rates are an indirect tax levied on properties in Hong Kong SAR.
 Rates are charged at 5% of the rateable value, which is the estimated annual rental value of a property at the designated valuation reference date of 1 October.

-Privately owned land in Hong Kong is normally held by way of a government lease under which rent is payable to the Hong Kong Special Administrative Region (HKSAR) Government in return for the right to hold and occupy the land for the term (i.e. the duration) specified in the lease document.
+Privately owned land in Hong Kong SAR is normally held by way of a government lease under which rent is payable to the Hong Kong SAR government in return for the right to hold and occupy the land for the term (i.e. the duration) specified in the lease document.
 Currently, government rent is calculated at 3% of the rateable value of the property and is adjusted in step with any subsequent changes in the rateable value.

-In Hong Kong, there are no payroll taxes other than the Mandatory Provident Fund (MPF) contribution (see below).
+In Hong Kong SAR, there are no payroll taxes other than the Mandatory Provident Fund (MPF) contribution (see below).